-Maximum capacity signs issued by the Department of Buildings are required for every theater and every other room, space or facility where more than 100 people gather for civic, political, educational, religious, social, recreational, or other similar activity.
+Maximum capacity signs issued by the Department of Buildings are required for every theater and every other room or space where more than 100 people gather for civic, political, educational, religious, social, recreational, or other similar activity.

 Permit Fee Waivers for Seniors

 Long-term senior (65+) homeowners who meet income-eligibility criteria are entitled to have building permit fees waived for repairs, alterations, and additions to 1-3 unit residential buildings in which they reside.

 The City of Chicago encourages building design, construction and renovation projects that provide healthier environments, reduce operating costs and conserve energy.

 The Self-Certification Permit Program simplifies the building permit process for eligible residential, business, mercantile, and assembly projects where the architect of record takes full responsibility for code compliance.

 A sewer permit is required for the construction, repair, adjustment, rodding or cleaning of any subsurface structure designed to collect or transport storm and/or sanitary waste water, either in private property or in the public way.

 A sign permit is generally required to place a sign on a parcel of land, a building, a structure or a place of business in the City of Chicago.